 The hard water ions then become fixed ions because of their attachment to the resin material.
 These fixed ions displace the desirable counterions from the column, hence exchanging the ions in the water.

 Note: The ion exchange process has a disadvantage of increasing the sodium content of drinking water.
-This can be hazardous to the health those with sodium-restricted diets.
+This can be hazardous to the health of those with sodium-restricted diets.

 In this process, the slaked lime is added to the hard water.
 The calcium hydroxide, aka slaked lime, raises the pH of the water and causes the calcium and magnesium to precipitate.
 These precipitates can then be filtered out easily because of their insolubility in water.
-After precipitation as well as removal of the offending ions, acid is then added to bring the pH back to normal.
+After precipitation as well as the removal of the offending ions, acid is then added to bring the pH back to normal.

 Chelating agents can soften hard water too.
 Polydentate ligands bind the undesirable ions in hard water, these ligands are especially helpful in binding the magnesium and calcium cations.